"

 • Nonmodifiable Risk Factors

-• Environmental factors like green space, safe places to walk, and types of restaurants
+• Environmental factors, such as green space, safe places to walk, and access to healthy food

 Risk Factors for Chronic Obstructive Pulmonary Disease